Sports Physical Therapy Residency

 - Current resume with a summary of career goals, employment history, and extracurricular activities

-Please submit all application materials to Christopher Blankenberg at the address listed below.
+Please submit all application materials to Alex Karman at the address listed below.

-University Sports Medicine and the University of Rochester reserves the right not to process any application that is incomplete.
+UR Medicine's Sports and Spine Rehabilitation, and the University of Rochester reserves the right not to process any application that is incomplete.

 Acceptance into the sports residency program is provisional pending the candidate meeting all the conditions of employment of the University of Rochester.